- Women’s health products and services offer an opportunity for businesses to help an underserved category.

-LOLA sells products made from 100% cotton, hypoallergenic material that doesn’t contain any synthetics, chemicals or dyes.
-Additionally, LOLA tampons are wrapped in BPA-free compact plastic applicators.
-This is an important selling point, since customers want sustainable products and packaging.
+LOLA sells products made from 100 percent cotton, hypoallergenic material without synthetics, chemicals or dyes.
+Additionally, LOLA uses sustainable products and packaging, wrapping its tampons in BPA-free compact plastic applicators.

-Natural Cycles is an app that monitors menstrual cycles.
-It can tell you when your next period is due, and when you are likely fertile, ovulating or pregnant.
+Natural Cycles is an FDA-cleared birth control app that aims to help users monitor their menstrual cycles, understand their next period date, and know when they’re more likely to be fertile, ovulating or pregnant.